 But if the problem is not resolved internally, then your next step is to File a complaint with the California Department of Fair Employment and Housing ("DFEH").

 This step applies regardless of whether you are dealing with harassment or discrimination (or both).
-The complaint must be filed within one (1) year of the harassment or discrimination.6
+Generally, the complaint must be filed within three (3) years of the harassment or discrimination.6

 Finally, you may file a civil lawsuit against your employer or the individual(s) who harassed or discriminated against you, once DFEH issues you a "right to sue" notice.7